Sotilrac/traffic-signs/writeup.md

 10 Correct predictions out of 13

 The model was able to correctly guess 10 of the 13 traffic signs, which gives an accuracy of 76.9%.
-This compares favorably to the accuracy on the test set of 91.8% especially since some signs were specifially chosen to be difficult to identify (and they were indeed missidentified)
+This compares favourably to the accuracy on the test set of 91.8% especially since some signs were specifically chosen to be difficult to identify (and they were indeed misidentified)

 ### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)